Cerebrolysin

 Research Benefits

-Supports neuroplasticity and synapse formation
+Promotes neuroplasticity and synapse formation in damaged brain tissue

-Long clinical track record in many countries
+50+ year clinical track record across 50+ countries

 Research Applications